Southwest Minnesota Regional Transportation Coordinating Council

 United Community Action Partnership (UCAP) is a Community Action agency dedicated to helping people meet their basic needs.
 It hosts an eight-county public transit program as well as several other transportation programs that are geared toward meeting more of the transportation needs of all people throughout our region.
 RTCCs are the perfect extension of the long-held value in UCAP’s transportation department that when more transportation needs are met everybody benefits, no matter what transportation service is used.

 UCAP responded to a grant opportunity to begin the planning phase of a RTCC in Southwest Minnesota.
 The application was successful, and planning funds were awarded beginning July 1, 2019 and extending to June 30, 2020.
-This report outlines the final outcomes of planning and the first steps for moving into implementation (PDF version).
+The work continues since the initial grant.
+The information here outlines the final outcomes of planning and the first steps for moving into implementation (PDF version).

 The grant year began with the search for a consultant to guide UCAP staff through the planning process and assist with the creation of required grant outcomes.
 A consultant was hired, and the Southwest Minnesota Regional Transportation Coordinating Council planning committee held its first meeting on November 6, 2019.